malindard/malindard.github.io/_posts/2023-12-10-movie-recommender.md

         tfidf_matrix.shape
         ```

-    3. Similarity Calculation: Using cosine similarity to measure the similarity between movies.
+#### 3. Similarity Calculation: Using cosine similarity to measure the similarity between movies.
         ```python
         cosine_sim = linear_kernel(tfidf_matrix, tfidf_matrix)
         ```

-    4. Building the Recommendation Function: Creating a function that takes a movie as input and returns a list of similar movies.
+#### 4. Building the Recommendation Function: Creating a function that takes a movie as input and returns a list of similar movies.
         Before we make the function, we need to set up a way that links movie titles to their positions in the DataFrame using its title by construct a reverse map of indices and movie title.

         ```python
         indices = pd.Series(df.index, index=df['title']).drop_duplicates()
         ```

+        The recs function is a recommendation engine designed to offer movie suggestions based on a provided movie title.
+Leveraging a precomputed cosine similarity matrix (cosine_sim), the function begins by identifying the index of the input movie title in the dataset.
+It then calculates the cosine similarity scores between the selected movie and all others in the dataset, sorting them in descending order.

         ```python
         def recs(title, cosine_sim=cosine_sim):